-Cortes Island is the unceded traditional land of the Klahoose, the Tla’amin, and Homalco Nations.
-The Klahoose First Nation’s traditional territory stretches from Cortes Island to Toba Inlet.
+Cortes Island is on the unceded traditional land of the Klahoose, the Tla’amin, and Homalco Indigenous People .
+The Klahoose traditional territory stretches from Cortes Island to Toba Inlet.